-18. At all times relevant to this Superseding Indictment, MS-13, including its leadership, membership, and associates, constituted an enterprise as defined in Title 18, United States Code, Section 1961(4), that is, a group of individuals associated in fact that engaged in, and the activities of which affected, interstate and foreign commerce ("the Enterprise").
+18. At all times relevant to this Second Superseding Indictment, MS-13, including its leadership, membership, and associates, constituted an enterprise as defined in Title 18, United States Code, Section 1961(4), that is, a group of individuals associated in fact that engaged in, and the activities of which affected, interstate and foreign commerce ("the Enterprise").
 The Enterprise constituted an ongoing organization whose members functioned as a continuing unit for a common purpose of achieving the objectives of the Enterprise.

-19. The above-described Enterprise, through its members and associates, engaged in racketeering activity as defined in Title 18, United States Code, Section 1961(1) and (5), namely, acts involving murder in violation of Maryland Code, Criminal Law §§ 2-201, 2-204, 2-205, and 2-206, and the Common Law of Maryland punishable pursuant to Maryland Code, Criminal Law §§ 1-201, 1-202, 2-201, 2-204, 2-205 and 2-206; acts involving robbery in violation of Maryland Code, Criminal Law §§ 3-402 and 3-403, and the Common Law of Maryland; acts involving extortion in violation of Maryland Code, Criminal Law §§ 3-701, 3-705, 3-706 and the Common Law of Maryland; acts relating to tampering with a witness in violation of 18 U.S.C. § 1512; and, acts relating to retaliation against a witness in violation of 18 U.S.C. § 1513.
+19. At all times relevant to this Second Superseding Indictment, the above-described Enterprise, through its members and associates, engaged in racketeering activity as defined in Title 18, United States Code, Section 1961(1) and (5), namely, acts involving murder, in violation of Maryland Code, Criminal Law §§ 2-201, 2-204, 2-205, and 2-206, and the Common Law of Maryland punishable pursuant to Maryland Code, Criminal Law §§ 1-201, 1-202, 2-201, 2-204, 2-205 and 2-206; acts involving kidnapping, in violation of Maryland Code, Criminal Law § 3-502, and the Common Law of Maryland; acts involving robbery, in violation of Maryland Code, Criminal Law §§ 3-402 and 3-403, and the Common Law of Maryland; acts involving extortion, in violation of Maryland Code, Criminal Law §§ 3-701 and 3-705, and the Common Law of Maryland; and, acts indictable under 18 U.S.C. § 1512 (relating to tampering with a witness, victim, or an informant), and 18 U.S.C. § 1513 (relating to retaliation against a witness, victim, or an informant).